oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-21.gif)

-Click in the **Assign** link of Variables to open the Assign Values Editor.
+Click in the **Assign** link of Variables property to open the Assign Values Editor.

 ![](./images/vbs-app-evenactions-22.png)

 Then you could drag and drop from Sources -> Results -> callFunctionAddImageFunction to the imageURL target and add <.url>.
-Or you can click in the *Target* **imageURL** variable and assign next value
+Or you can click in the *Target* **imageURL** variable and assign next value in the below editor.

 ```
   $chain.results.callFunctionAddImageFunction.url
 ```

 Click in the **Save** button to save and return to the Actions editor.

 ![](./images/vbs-app-evenactions-23.png)